Giants vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 43 hits with six doubles, eight home runs, 25 walks and 20 RBI.
-He's also stolen five bases.
+- Andrew McCutchen has recorded 43 hits with six doubles, eight home runs and 25 walks.
+He has driven in 20 runs with five stolen bases.

 McCutchen Recent Games